paritytech/research/docs/Polkadot/protocols/NPoS/index.md

 ![](Nominated-proof-of-stake.png)

 In recent years, many blockchain projects have replaced the highly inefficient Proof-of-Work (PoW) component of Nakamoto’s consensus protocol with Proof-of-Stake (PoS).
 In PoS systems, validators participate in block production at a frequency proportional to their token holdings, rather than their computational power.
 Although a pure PoS model allows any token holder to participate directly, most projects adopt some degree of centralization by limiting the number of validators with full participation rights.
-The rationale behind this limited validator set design includes the following considerations:
+The rationale for this limited validator set design is based on the following considerations:

 - As the number of validators increases, operational costs and communication complexity eventually outweigh the benefits of decentralization.
 - While many token holders may wish to contribute to system maintenance, the number of candidates with the necessary knowledge and equipment to ensure high-quality service remains limited.